Cosmetology Schools in Michigan

 Average yearly salary for cosmetology in Michigan

-As of 2019, the highest-paying metro areas for cosmetologists in Michigan are:
+As of 2021, the highest median pays for Michigan metro areas are:

 The highest-paying nonmetropolitan areas for cosmetologists in Michigan are: